Trump Organization convicted in executive tax dodge scheme

 As punishment, the Trump Organization could be fined up to $1.6 million — a relatively small amount for a company of its size, though the conviction might make some of its future deals more complicated.

-Trump, who recently announced he was running for president again, has said the case against his company was part of a politically motivated “witch hunt” waged against him by vindictive Democrats.
+Trump, who recently announced he was running for president again, has said the case against his company was part of a politically motivated “witch hunt.”
+Speaking outside the courthouse, Trump Organization lawyer Alan Futerfas vowed to appeal.

-Trump himself was not on trial but prosecutors alleged he “knew exactly what was going on” with the scheme, though he and the company’s lawyers have denied that.

-The case against the company was built largely around testimony from the Trump Organization’s former finance chief, Allen Weisselberg, who previously pleaded guilty to charges that he manipulated the company’s books and his own compensation package to illegally reduce his taxes.

 Weisselberg testified in exchange for a promised five-month jail sentence.